matloff/TidyverseSkeptic/README.md

 makes things more *difficult* for learners without prior programming background.

-Tidyverse students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
+**There is a serious problem of cognitive overload.** Tidyverse students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
 See ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
 The "star" of the Tidyverse, **dplyr**, consists of 263 functions.

 While a user initially need not use more than a small fraction of those functions, the high complexity is clear.
 Every time a user needs some